skip to content

 What measures provide procedural fairness in the assessment?

-• take reasonable steps to notify the person to whom the WWCC relates of the application (if they are not the applicant) and any assessable information known to the unit,
+• take reasonable steps to notify the person to whom the working with children check relates of the application (if they are not the applicant) and any assessable information known to the Unit,

-• have regard to any submissions made by them within the specified period
+• have regard to any submissions the person provides within the specified period.

 This does not apply where [reg 10(2)]:

-• the Registrar is of the opinion, based on the information available to the Registrar, that the person poses an immediate and serious risk to child safety
+• the Registrar is of the opinion, based on the assessable information available, that the person poses an immediate and serious risk to child safety

 • the person is already a prohibited person

-If the unit prohibits a person from working with children, the unit must provide reasons for the prohibition in accordance with the guidelines published in the Gazette [reg 10(1)(c) and s 4].
-Section 10 of the Child Safety (Prohibited Persons) Act 2016 (SA) does, however, provide an exception to the requirement to provide reasons relating to criminal intelligence, see How is a prohibition notice issued or revoked?
+If the Unit prohibits a person from working with children, the Unit must provide reasons in accordance with the Working with Children Check Guidelines (July 2024) (PDF, 461KB) [reg 10(1)(c) and s 4].
+Section 10 of the Child Safety (Prohibited Persons) Act 2016 (SA) does, however, provide an exception to the requirement to provide reasons relating to criminal intelligence.

 How is a prohibition notice issued or revoked?